-Duration: Up to 1 minute

 You curse the target with a terrible fate as fel-fire begins to burn them from the inside-out.
 Make a ranged spell attack against any target within range.
-The target suffers 9d6 fel damage, and is suffused with fel-fire for one minute.
-At the beginning of every round, the caster must succeed on a sigil roll to affect the target again.
+The target suffers 9d6 fel damage.
+The sigil pulses at the start of your turn every round, repeating the primary effect.

-Also, so long as the spell is active, the spell has advantage to any check to avoid being dispelled.

 If the ranged spell attack misses, the spell deals half the initial damage and has no other effect.

-If the creature dies while under the effects of demonic doom, its corpse is destroyed, and a column of fire appears, dealing the original sigil damage in 10 feet, centered on the corpse.
-A doomguard is conjured on the spot of its death, and it remains for a minute.
+If a creature is reduced to 0 hit points, this sigil does not end.
+If the creature dies while still under the effects of demonic doom, and if it has a CR higher than 2, its corpse is destroyed, and a column of fire appears, dealing 9d6 points of fel damage to all targets in a 10-foot radius sphere centered on the corpse.
+A Doomguard Champion is conjured on the spot, and it remains for a minute.
+The Doomguard starts uncontrolled, requiring the charm fiends or dominate fiends spell to control.
 The DM has the Doomguard's statistics.
-By default, it is uncontrolled, requiring the Charm or Dominate Fiends spell to control.

-Special.
-A doomguard is only summoned if the targeted creature is of CR 2 or higher.